iter8-tools/docs/README.md

 >   - Safely rollout apps
 >   - Maximize business value
 >   - Use with any app/serverless/ML framework
+>   - Simplify CI/CD/GitOps
->   - Setup in seconds
+>   - Get started in seconds

 ## To start using Iter8